microsoft/AcademicContent/Tech Talks/README.md

 										<tr>
 					   <td><b>A Career in Technical Evangelism: What we really do.</b></td>
 					   <td>[Presentation](https://github.com/MSFTImagine/computerscience/blob/master/Tech%20Talks/Tech%20Talk%20-%20A%20career%20in%20developer%20evangelism.pptx)</td>
 					   <td>Do you love sharing technology with other people as much as you love building things yourself?
-Want to help others be successfully while building your commmunication and coding skills in parallel?
+Want to help others be successful while building your commmunication and coding skills in parallel?
 Learn about this exciting career path from people who live it everyday. </td>
 					</tr>
 										<tr>
 					   <td><b>Build an Intelligent <Dorm Room> Security System with Cognitive Services</b></td>